 Wedding Policies & Guidelines

 To inquire about dates, please fill out the interest form.
 Weddings take place in the cathedral (comfortably seats 400) and may be scheduled between 11 a.m. and 5 p.m. on weekdays and Saturdays.
-Sunday weddings may be scheduled only with permission from the dean.
+Sunday weddings may be scheduled only with permission from the provost.
 Weddings are not scheduled the week after Easter, the week before Christmas, or on national holidays.
 A deposit of half of your wedding fee is due in order to confirm the date and time.

 You can easily pay your wedding deposit or final wedding fee online by selecting "Wedding Payment."

 The fee for weddings is $5,500.
-Discounts are available at the dean’s discretion for active, pledging members of the Episcopal Church.
+Discounts are available at the provost’s discretion for active, pledging members of the Episcopal Church.
 The fee includes the use of the cathedral and the services of the wedding coordinator, music director, and other staff, all of which are required.
 A deposit of half of your wedding fee is due in order to confirm the date and time.
 The remaining fees are due two weeks prior to your wedding date.

 If a member of the couple has been previously married, the fee for the bishop's judgment is an additional $200.